tidesdb/tidesdb/doc/06-appendix/formats.md

 Carrying the family id in the filename is also what lets a database whose `MANIFEST` is unreadable be rebuilt from the key logs alone: the files still say which family each belongs to.

+**The zero padding is presentation, not format.** It exists so that an ordinary directory listing sorts in id order, and the two fields of a key log name are padded to different widths because their two counts differ by orders of magnitude.
+A database holds families in the hundreds or thousands, while it draws a fresh table id for every flush and every compaction output and never reuses one, so tables accumulate for as long as it is written to.
+An id too large for its field is written out in full rather than truncated, and every reader measures the digits it finds instead of assuming the padded width, so such a name is read back as the id it is.
+All it loses is its place in that listing.
+The same holds for the write-ahead log and value log names.

 ## The block frame